definelicht/hlslib/README.md

 ### relax\_ii\_for_timing

-SDAccel sets the option `relax_ii_for_timing`, and a much more conservative clock constraint than the default.
-This means that it will silently cut the initiation interval if this more conservative constraint is not met, resulting a slowdown of 2x to the resulting performance.
+SDAccel sets the option `relax_ii_for_timing`, and a conservative clock uncertainty of 27% of the target timing.
+This means that it will silently increase the initiation interval if this more conservative constraint is not met, resulting a slowdown of 2x to the resulting performance.
 Check `_xocc_<source file>_<kernel file>.dir/impl/build/system/<kernel file>/bitstream/<kernel file>_ipi/ipiimpl/ipiimpl.runs/impl_1/runme.log` to see if any modules were throttled.